 Firstly, I will explain how the equipment I purchased has performed over the past year, I’ll also tell you about the insects that are living inside this Orchidarium, then I will take you on a tour of this Orchidarium, when I’ll show you every one of the plants that are currently growing inside this Orchidarium!

 How was this Orchidarium created?

-If you’re wondering how this Orchidarium was created, you can read my step by step guide, which details how my Orchidarium was created.
+If you’re wondering how this Orchidarium was built, you can read my step by step guide, which details exaactly how my Orchidarium was created.
 This guide also gives the details of all of the products I have installed inside my Orchidarium.

-If you would rather start at the beginning and read the first update I wrote for this Orchidarium, here’s a link to the first installment.
+If you would rather start at the beginning and read the first update I wrote for this Orchidarium, here’s a link to the first instalment.